gooch/sustainable_energy_without_the_hot_air/book.md

 *time:*

-volume = ﬂow × time.
+volume = flow × time.

-We say that a *ﬂow* is a *rate* at which *volume* is delivered.
-If you know thevolume delivered in a particular time, you get the ﬂow by dividing thevolume by the time:
+We say that a *flow* is a *rate* at which *volume* is delivered.
+If you know thevolume delivered in a particular time, you get the flow by dividing thevolume by the time:

 ![](figure7.png)

-Here’s the connection to energy and power. *Energy* is like water *volume*:*power* is like water *ﬂow*.
+Here’s the connection to energy and power. *Energy* is like water *volume*:*power* is like water *flow*.
 For example, whenever a toaster is switched on, itstarts to consume *power* at a rate of one kilowatt.
 It continues to consumeone kilowatt until it is switched off.
 To put it another way, the toaster (ifit’s left on permanently) consumes one